Hidendra/LWC/docs/backups/Format.md

 Backup files are represented using the `.lwc` or `.lwc.gz` extension, where the former is uncompressed and the latter is compressed using GZip.

-By default, backup files are named using the naming format `MM-DD-YYYY-HHMM.lwc.gz` e.g `16-02-2012-1624.lwc.gz`
+By default, backup files are named using the naming format `MM-dd-yyyy-HHmm.lwc.gz` e.g `16-02-2012-1624.lwc.gz`

     struct BackupFile {
         short revision;